Understanding the EMC Directive harmonized standards

 If the manufacturer identifies a hazard that is not covered, the next step is to ask what action is necessary to mitigate the risk.
 This means either looking at other standards for an appropriate test that can be adapted or designing a completely new test suitable for the product.
 This additional testing can then be recorded in the technical documentation, also called a Technical File, which sits alongside and supports the EU Declaration of Conformity.

-b) it has a level of immunity to the electromagnetic disturbance to be expected in its intended use which allows it to operate without unacceptable degradation of its intended use.
+b) it has a level of immunity to the electromagnetic disturbance to be expected in its intended use, allowing it to operate without unacceptable degradation of its intended use.

-Consider potential use and misuse of the product
+Consider the potential use and misuse of the product

 When evaluating the intended EMC environment, it is essential to consider the potential use and the potential misuse of the product.
-For example, harmonized standards usually assume a certain electromagnetic environment, such as household, industrial, or medical.
+For example, harmonized standards usually assume an electromagnetic environment, such as household, industrial, or medical.

 It may be assumed, for example, that a laptop is going to be used in a home or office environment.
 However, if the end-user decides to use it somewhere else (for example, on a train) or in a different way than intended (such as a diagnostic tool in a factory setting) then the EMC environment will be very different and supplementary or increased levels of testing should be considered.

-It is also critical to consider what other non-EMC testing might be necessary.
+It is also critical to consider what other non-EMC testing and European standards might be necessary.
 Remember, the Directive is about functionality.
 It does not assess safety, including electromagnetic safety.
 This is covered by other CE Marking directives such as the Low Voltage Directive (LVD), Machinery Safety, and Medical Devices directives.

 Adding wireless functionality to a product will add a further dimension to the testing process, as the product is now officially considered ‘radio equipment’ and must be treated accordingly.
 Compliance needs to be demonstrated to the Radio Equipment Directive (RED) rather than the EMC Directive 2014/30/EU, with radio standards taking precedence and making testing more complex.

-If you would like to learn more about Electromagnetic Compatibility (EMC) testing requirements, please get in touch with Element today.
+If you would like to learn more about Electromagnetic Compatibility (EMC) testing requirements, please contact our experts today.

 Commercial EMC Testing